jimkang/object-form/README.md

 JS like this:

     var of = require('object-form');
-    console.log(of.objectFromDOM({
+    var objectFromDOM = of.ObjectFromDOM({
       hierarchyAttribute: 'data-of', // This is the default.
 You don't have to specify it.
-      getValueFromElement: (el, hierarchyAttribute) => el.value || el.textContent, // This is the default.
+      getValueFromElement: (el, hierarchyAttribute) => el.value || el.textContent // This is the default.
 You don't have to specify this.
-      domRoot: window.document.getElementById('the-form') // This can be any object that implements querySelector and querySelectorAll, just meaning that it returns an object for a string.
     });
+    console.log(objectFromDOM(window.document.getElementById('the-form') // This can be any object that implements querySelector and querySelectorAll, just meaning that it returns an object for a string.
+    );

 Will log: